acuenod111/Single_chromosome_Vc/README.md

 All input data to reproduce the figures and run the R scripts can be downloaded via the OpenScienceFoundation (https://osf.io/xyfvg/).

 ## Abstract
-Two circular chromosomes are a defining feature of the family Vibrionaceae, including the pathogen V. cholerae, with rare reports of isolates with a single, fused chromosome.
-Here we report chromosome fusions in clinical V. cholerae isolates, including several independent fusion events stable enough to be transmitted between patients within a household.
-Fusion occurs in a 12 kilobase pair homologous sequence (HS1) which is shared between the two chromosomes.
+Two circular chromosomes are a defining feature of the family Vibrionaceae, including the pathogen Vibrio cholerae, with rare reports of isolates with a single, fused chromosome.
+Here we report chromosome fusions in clinical V. cholerae O1 isolates, including several independent fusion events stable enough to be transmitted between patients within a household.
+Fusion occurs in a 12 kilobase-pair homologous sequence shared between the two chromosomes, which may lead to reversible chromosomal fusion.

 ## Overview
 ### Vc_Chromosome_Fusion_Bash_Scripts.Rmd